mkristofik/linux-configs/README.md

 * `${PWD/#$HOME/\~}` replaces your home directory with `~` if it appears at the beginning of `$PWD`

+## DOSBox

+1. Install DOSBox-X from the [Snap Store](https://snapcraft.io/dosbox-x).
+1. `cp /path/to-this-repo/dosbox/dosbox.conf ~` sets the default general config
+   for all games.
+1. `cp /path/to-this-repo/dosbox/*.desktop ~/.local/share/applications` adds
+   Start Menu entries.
+These will call game-specific `.conf` files in this repo.
+You may have to modify the path to these files in `*.desktop`.
+1. `sudo cp /path/to-this-repo/dosbox/*.png /usr/share/pixmaps` provides Start
+   Menu icons.

 ## git

 Run the commands in `gitconfig` to set up your global config.
 This file is not